 The most visited of the islands in the Bahamas, New Providence is the cultural showpiece of the country.
 Especially within the capital city of Nassau, tourists will find themselves overwhelmed with museums, historic architecture, lighthouses, and other government buildings filled with memorabilia and knowledge that will help them to understand and appreciate their vacation destination that much more.

-In case you like to expand your knowledge of other people and places, you might want to visit a museum during your vacation.
-To read additional information about each museum, you can click on the name.
+Assuming you enjoy expanding your knowledge of other people and places, you should consider visiting a museum during your vacation.
+To obtain full details concerning each museum, click on the name.

-If you are looking to do more sight-seeing, visit Bahamas Historical Society Museum.
-It is found in downtown Nassau.
+Another common landmark for vacationers is Bahamas Historical Society Museum.
+It is located in downtown Nassau.
 The museum is open five days a week, being closed on Wednesday and Sunday.
 On Monday, Tuesday, Thursday, and Friday it is open from 10:00am until 4:00pm, while on Saturday it is only open from 10:00am until noon.

 |Bahamas Historical Society Museum||(242) 322-4231||Downtown Nassau|